Samir Mane

 Samir Mane (/sq/; born December 24, 1967) is an Albanian entrepreneur.
 He is the founder and president of Balfin Group, an investment group operating in the Western Balkans.
 The group consists of over 50 companies across 11 countries in Europe and the United States.

 In March 2025, Forbes magazine included Samir Mane on its list of new billionaires, ranking him as the 2,271st wealthiest individual in the world, with a personal net worth estimated at $ 1.5 billion.
-He is currently the only billionaire in Albania.

 Early life

 Samir Mane was born on 24 December 1967 in Korçë, Albania.
 He attended the Faculty of Geology and Mining at the University of Tirana.
 Following the collapse of communism in Albania in 1991, he emigrated to Vienna, Austria, where he worked as a translator and established business connections.

 Career

 Mane has expanded his business interests across various sectors, including tourism, retail, real estate, and banking.
 He established his first company, Alba Trade, in 1993, initially focusing on consumer electronics.
 Over the years, he developed major retail and real estate projects such as QTU and TEG shopping malls in Albania and expanded operations internationally.
 Notable acquisitions under his leadership include Skopje City Mall, AlbChrome, and Tirana Bank.
 Balfin Group has established and run numerous offices in Albania, Kosovo, Bosnia and Herzegovina, North Macedonia, Montenegro, Croatia, Switzerland, the Netherlands, Canada, and the United States.
 As of 2025, the company employs over 5,500 people.

 In 2008, Mane was included in the Financial Times top four "People to Watch in Business."